tony-waters/tony-waters.github.io/_posts/2026-04-04-flatten-directory-files-into-single-file.md

 - sorts output, so diffs are stable
 - uses markdown code fences, which helps LLMs parse files properly
 - includes the path before every file
+- you can change it to suit your specific needs

 ## Editing the script